openhoat/express-factory/README.md

 ## How it works

-express-factory creates instances of express servers (Express class), with following features :
+Express factory creates instances of express servers (Express class), with following features :

 - init method : initialize express configuration and components like middlewares, routers, routes
     - arguments : optional config